mrdb303/te-bootcamp-wk02-assignment01/README.md

 Utilised an open source font (Roboto).

 Added some subtle letter spacing to improve the design.

+Instructions included at the bottom of the page.

 Timers are utilised for: